Context:

 Approach:

-• Expert dialogue: the project organises moderated expert discussions, webinars, and study tours.
+• Expert dialogue: The project organises moderated expert discussions, webinars, and study tours.